Hotel Dusk: Room 215: Gameplay

-The player, as Kyle Hyde, interacts with the environment using the Nintendo DS's touch screen.
+The player, controlling Kyle Hyde, interacts with the environment using the Nintendo DS's touch screen.
 Gameplay involves navigating the hotel, speaking with hotel staff and patrons, and solving puzzles using the handheld's various features including the touch screen, microphone, and clamshell cover.
 The game is played with the DS rotated 90 degrees like a book.

 The player may ask questions about items that Kyle has collected, or topics which have been brought to his attention.
-By asking the right questions, Kyle will uncover the information he needs.
-If he asks the wrong question, makes a wrong assumption, behaves rudely, gets caught with contraband, or is caught in a restricted area, he may confuse, frighten or anger the person, indicated by the character image darkening.
+By asking the right questions, the player will uncover the information Kyle needs, but incorrect choices, including asking the wrong question, making a wrong assumption, behaving rudely, getting caught with contraband, or being caught in a restricted area may confuse, frighten or anger the character Kyle is speaking to, as indicated by the character's image darkening.
 This may result in a game over, which usually involves the hotel manager expelling him from the premises, or a crucial character refusing to cooperate, preventing him from ever solving the mystery.

-Many of the games puzzles involve using the touch screen to perform a simple task.
-Movement is performed by leading an iconic representation of Kyle around a map of the hotel on the touch screen or d-pad, while a first-person three-dimensional view is shown on the other screen.
+Many of the game's puzzles involve using the touch screen to perform a simple task.
+Movement is performed by leading an iconic representation of Kyle around a map of the hotel on the touch screen, or by using the d-pad, while a first-person three-dimensional view is shown on the other screen.

 The game includes a journal to record notes in, with the player able to write and erase across three pages.
 All critical in-game story notes are copied automatically.